awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 1. Select the VPC to delete and choose **Actions**, **Delete VPC**\.

 1. To delete the Site\-to\-Site VPN connection, select the option to do so; otherwise, leave it unselected\.
-Choose **Yes, Delete**\.
+Choose **Delete VPC**\.

 Alternatively, you can use a command line tool\.
-When you delete a VPC using the command line, you must first terminate all instances, delete all subnets, custom security groups, and custom route tables, and detach any internet gateway in the VPC\.
+When you delete a VPC using the command line, you must first terminate all instances, and delete or detach all associated resources, including subnets, custom security groups, custom route tables, VPC peering connections, and the internet gateway\.

 **To delete a VPC using a command line tool**
 + [delete\-vpc](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-vpc.html) \(AWS CLI\)